He also shared opinions on telehealth and key policies he believes can help rural providers remain viable during this crisis.

 AM: Access to PPE – that system is broken.
 There has to be some coherent strategy moving forward.
 The whole concept of advanced staff planning – when you get to the potential of staff getting infected and having to go offline – that is a huge issue people will have to address moving forward.

-MH: Are rural hospitals and other decision makers thinking ahead in terms of planning for strategies which have shown to be effective in these scenarios –promoting interoperability for instance – once this is over?
+MH: Are rural hospitals and other decision-makers thinking ahead in terms of planning for strategies that have shown to be effective in these scenarios –promoting interoperability, for instance – once this is over?

 AM: It’s such a good, timely question.
 Once we get through this, how do we build a sustainable health system?

-This crisis has highlighted lack of investment and need for data systems that we can easily assess to deliver high quality in rural America healthcare.
+This crisis has highlighted the lack of investment and needs for data systems that we can easily assess to deliver high quality in rural American healthcare.
 We are already talking about the surge in winter.
-As we brace ourselves for that it is going to mandate that more focus and funding goes towards these discussions.
+As we brace ourselves for that, it is going to mandate that more focus and funding go towards these discussions.

 The issues around interoperability, funding, capacity, and utilization of data tracking are coming to the forefront.
 The discussions are beginning now, but I think it’s going to be a focal point once we are through this.

 From an uptick in rural hospital closures to workforce shortages, the need to build more sustainability into the rural healthcare system is a priority for organizations like NRHA.
 As one of their partners, MEDHOST works closely with NRHA and the providers they support to help bring awareness to the needs of rural providers.